twpayne/chezmoi/docs/FAQ.md

 centralized directory, chezmoi generates the dotfile as a regular file in its final location from the contents of the centralized directory.
-This approach allows chezmoi to provide features that are not possible when using symlinks, for example having files that encrypted, executable, private, or templates.
+This approach allows chezmoi to provide features that are not possible when using symlinks, for example having files that are encrypted, executable, private, or templates.

 There's nothing special about dotfiles managed by chezmoi, whereas dotfiles managed with GNU Stow are special because they're actually symlinks to somewhere